 Net10, Straight Talk, and Tracfone are all owned by the same company – America Movil – which has nearly 289 million subscribers worldwide.
 Net10 is an MVNO that operates off of other wireless carriers networks, such as AT&T, Verizon, and T-Mobile, and phones can be either CDMA or GSM, based on the model that you purchase.
 Many different phone models available.

 It’s pretty simple:

-- You pay 10 cents per minute.
+- You pay 10 cents per minute for basic phones.
 Minutes are deducted from your total balance (if you prefer a smartphone, Net10 has unlimited talk/text plans with varying GB of high speed data).

 - Text messages sent and at first read when received are a deduction of half of a minute.

 - Each minute of web access deducts a minute from your balance.